Community, Migrant, Homeless, & Public Housing Health Centers

 4. Governance

-Board Authority, Board Composition, Conflict of Interest Policy
+Board Authority, Board Composition

 A board of directors must govern community health centers, which has full authority and responsibility to establish program policies.
 The board of directors should govern within the context of a long-term strategic mission and goals, as well as an annual operating plan.
 A majority of the board members must represent users of the center’s services.
 A set of by-laws governing the organization should be maintained by the center.
 The by-laws should describe the structure and functions of the Board, and meet the requirements of federal, state, and local laws and regulations.